 If you are writing code in 2026, you are likely using AI.
 By the end of last year, about 85% of developers were using these tools daily.
 The debate isn't really about if you should use them anymore.
 It's about which one won't drive you up the wall.

-The difference between a helper and an agent
+The difference between a helper and an agent (and now, an orchestrator)

-The tools generally fall into three buckets:
+The tools generally fall into five buckets now:

 Who is actually winning right now?